OpenTechSchool/python-beginners/docs/en/conditional_loops.rst

 Exercise
 --------

-Write a ``while`` loop with a condition that is always true to draw a spiral.
+Write a ``while`` loop with a condition that is always True to draw a spiral.
 Interrupt the loop when the turtle reaches a certain distance from the center.
 Use the function ``turtle.distance(x, y)`` to get the turtle's distance to the point defined by the coordinates ``x`` and ``y``.